 Whenever you build TorizonCore a directory

 ostree_repo gets produced during the build.
 This directory is git-like containing the meta-data for that build's filesystem.
-Toradex uploads the nightly build OSTree repository and makes it available at http://feeds.toradex.com/ostree/nightly/apalis-imx6/.
+Toradex uploads the nightly and release Torizon builds OSTree repository and makes them available.
+Feeds can be found at the following location:

 Attention: All device commands must be executed as root, so you have to login as root on the device or, if you are logged-in using the torizon user, prefix the following command lines with "sudo" to execute them as root.

 Here is an example how to update using the Toradex feeds.

 # ostree remote add --no-gpg-verify toradex-nightly \ http://feeds.toradex.com/ostree/torizon-master/nightly/apalis-imx6/